igflavius/webscraper/README.md

 # Web Scraper

 The main goal of program is to scrape urls based on keywords.\
-It is more easy to find what you looking for.\
+It is more easy to find what you looking for.
-Adjust keywords to your needs.

 #### Usage